Latest Bellevue News & Information

 1. Would you like to have pre-anesthetic blood work performed?

-2. Would you like to have an ID number tattooed into your pet’s (right) ear while he or she is under anesthesia?
+2. Would you like to have an ID number tattooed into your pet’s (right) ear?

 a.
-This procedure requires general anesthesia, so it’s only offered when we already know the patient is going to be heavily asleep for another procedure anyways.
+This procedure requires general anesthesia, so it’s only offered when we already know the patient is going to be heavily asleep for another procedure.

 b.
 This ID# is a code, identifying the clinic at which the pet was spayed/neutered & tattooed, and it also indicates the year it was done, and the # of that patient within that year at that clinic.